mehtadome/ETF-Scanner/backend/README.md

 # Backend

+# Configure Development Environment

+Follow these steps to correctly configure the development environment for the backend.

 ## Run individual scripts

 Python treats modules as packages.
 Because of such, importing different files to use their functions becomes much more complex for testing.